Great American Cookies Franchise Costs: Estimated Initial Investment (Item 7, 2021 FDD)

 - The franchisor recommends spending $5,000 in a new market where there are no Great American Cookies Stores.

-- This estimate is for the cost of attending initial training in Atlanta, Georgia or any other venue the franchisor designates.
+- This estimate is the per person cost of attending initial training in a restaurant or other venue the franchisor designates at your training location.
+As of the filing date, the franchisor currently holds training in the Atlanta area in Dallas, Georgia.

 - The franchisor provides instructors, facilities, and materials for the initial training program at no charge.
 You must pay the travel and living expenses, wages, and other expenses your trainees incur during initial training.